tech2elevate/tech2elevate/pages/curriculum/week_1/lesson.md

 - Students will be able to build HTML images
 - Students will be able to build HTML buttons
 - Students will be able to build HTML lists
+- Students will be able to add classes and ids to HTML elements

 ## Goals